-If your program and institution have received Initial Accreditation from the ACGME, complete the Newly-Accredited AOA Program Form and send it to email@example.com.
+If your program and institution have received Initial Accreditation from the ACGME, complete the New Program Form and send it to email@example.com.
 NRMP staff will add your program to the appropriate Match, and you will be emailed a token to register in the Registration, Ranking, and Results® (R3®) system.
 Please note that AAMC’s Electronic Residency Application Service (ERAS®) is responsible for applications.
-Call 202-828-0413 if you intend to use ERAS to receive applications.2
+Call 202-828-0413 if you intend to use ERAS to receive applications.

-No. As noted on the ACGME web site, “A status of pre-accreditation signifies that an osteopathic program has initiated the process of attaining ACGME accreditation while still under AOA approval.
-Pre-accreditation is not synonymous with Initial Accreditation.”
+No. As noted on the ACGME web site, a status of pre-accreditation signifies that an osteopathic program has initiated the process of attaining ACGME accreditation.
+Pre-accreditation is not synonymous with Initial Accreditation.
 Residency programs that are not ACGME-accredited are not eligible to participate in the Main Residency Match.

 To be eligible to offer fellowship positions through the NRMP Specialties Matching Service® (SMS®), programs must meet several criteria.
 View the eligibility requirements for fellowship program participation in an NRMP Match.